unreasonablyEffective42/microLisp/Tutorial.md

            '()
            xs)))
 ```

 Though these implementations are not as efficient as they could be.
-Check out their tail recursive definitions in `lists.scm`
+Check out their tail recursive definitions in `lists.scm` </br>

-Higher order functions can even be used to make data types,
-while the internal representation of `cons` is not in terms
-of functions, we can implement `cons` with nothing but `lambda`
+Higher order functions can even be used to make data types.
+While the internal representation of `cons` is not in terms of functions, we could implement `cons` with nothing but `lambda` if we want to.

 ```Scheme
 (define cons
   (lambda (x y)